Arc weighted acyclic orientations and variations of degeneracy of graphs: Introduction

-\begin{definition} For $f \in \mathbb{N}^G$, we say $G$ is \emph{strict $f$-degenerate} if there is an acyclic orientation $D$ of $G$ such that $d_D^-(v) < f(v)$ for each vertex $v$.
-The {\em strict degeneracy} ${\rm sd}(G)$ (also called the {\em colouring number} and denoted by ${\rm col}(G)$) of $G$ is the minimum integer $d$ such that $G$ is strict $d$-degenerate. \end{definition}
+\begin{definition} For $f \in \mathbb{N}^G$, we say $G$ is \emph{ strict $f$-degenerate} if there is an acyclic orientation $D$ of $G$ such that $d_D^+(v) < f(v)$ for each vertex $v$.
+In particular, we say $G$ is {\em strict $k$-degenerate} if there is an acyclic orientation $D$ of $G$ such that $d_D^+(v) < k$ for each vertex $v$. \end{definition}